Database Connection Optionslink

 Fivetran uses Private Service Connect to move your data securely between our system and your Google Cloud-hosted sources.

-You can also use Private Service Connect with the following destinations:
+You can also use Private Service Connect with multiple destinations.
+See a complete list in our Supported destinations documentation.

 As an extra layer of security, Fivetran enables TLS on your Private Service Connect connection by default.
 We recommend that you keep TLS enabled unless you know it is safe to forgo it.
 To disable TLS, set the Require TLS when using Private Service Connect toggle to OFF.